 For more climate info: Samoa Weather Guide…

-The nine islands of Samoa are located in the Pacific Ocean, around 5632km northeast of Australia.
+Samoa, officially the Independent State of Samoa, is located in the Pacific Ocean, around 5632km (3500mi) northeast of Australia.

 Formerly known as West Samoa, Samoa comprises two main islands, Savai'i and Upolu, separated by an 18km-wide strait, and four smaller islands: Manono, Apolima, Fanuatapu and Namua.